kallazz/MakeWiz/README.md

 # MakeWiz
 MakeWiz is a handy command-line tool designed to make working with Makefiles easier.
-With just one simple command, genmake does the work of creating a neat Makefile that perfectly fits the files in your directory.
+With just one simple command, MakeWiz does the work of creating a neat Makefile that perfectly fits the files in your directory.
 Right now, it is available for Debian-based Linux distros, but other systems should be supported in the future too.
-Binary downloads will be available for [every release](https://github.com/kallazz/genmake/releases/).
+Binary downloads will be available for [every release](https://github.com/kallazz/MakeWiz/releases/).

 🔐 MakeWiz is licensed under MIT license.